 44. Upon appointment, an Arbitrating External Examiner shall be given a copy of the candidate’s work together with the reports of the original examiners and the ‘Report and Result Form’ and ‘Notes for Arbitrating External Examiners’.
-When considering the candidate’s work, an Arbitrating External Examiner may choose whether or not to refer to the reports of the original examiners (and if so, when he/she might do so).
-He/she may also choose to conduct a further oral examination and, if so, whether or not the original examiners may be invited to attend.
+When considering the candidate’s work, an Arbitrating External Examiner may choose whether or not to refer to the reports of the original examiners (and if so, when they might do so).
+They may also choose to conduct a further oral examination and, if so, whether or not the original examiners may be invited to attend.

 45. When the Arbitrating External Examiner has concluded the consideration of the work, the outcome should be communicated to the Chair of the Examining Board, in the first instance.
 The Chair shall arrange for the ‘Report and Result Form’ to be completed, signed and returned to the Academic Quality and Records Office.

 46. Candidates who are not recommended by the Examining Board for the award of the degree in respect of which they submitted their thesis may appeal against the decision reached.
 They will be notified of the appeal procedure by the Academic Quality and Records Office.